 Contributions receivable that are expected to be collected within one year are reported net of any estimated uncollectible amounts.
-Contributions expected to be collected beyond one year, recorded in long-term receivables, net in the consolidated statement of activities, are reported net of any estimated uncollectible amounts and are discounted to present value using the United States Treasury obligations risk-adjusted rate according to their corresponding terms.
+Contributions expected to be collected beyond one year are reported net of any estimated uncollectible amounts and are discounted to present value using the United States Treasury obligations risk-adjusted rate according to their corresponding terms.
+These amounts are included in long-term receivables, net in the consolidated statement of financial position.